Progressive Web Apps (PWA) in 2021

 "dev": "yarn clean && yarn build:dev",

-This ensures that the code is rebuilt every time you make a change.
-The caveat here is, it does not rebuild or inject the service worker.
-We have as yet not found a way to make this happen.
-So, when you do need to work on something that depends on the service worker, you have a bit of non-ideal process you need to follow.
-You first need to run:
+This ensures the code is rebuilt every time you make a change.
+The caveat is that it does not rebuild or inject the service worker.
+We have not yet found a way to automate this.
+So, when you need to work on something that depends on the service worker, you must follow a less-than-ideal process:

 "build": "yarn build:parcel && yarn workbox:inject",